 In many cases, an old metal filling will be replaced with an inlay or only.
 For larger metal fillings, a dental crown may yield the best results.
 The dental crown will add stability to the tooth and conceal any discoloration that may have been caused as a result of the metal filling.

-If you have lost or have a broken dental filling, it is important to contact our office as quickly as possible.
+If you have lost or have a broken dental filling, do not try to reattach it.
+It is important to contact our office as quickly as possible.
 Dr. Marckese makes it a priority to treat dental emergencies as quickly as possible.
 Please contact our office as soon as you can to schedule emergency treatment.